octoml/mlops/docs/mlperf.automation/results/ck-dashboard.md

 Container: [docker:ck-mlperf-dashboard-demo](https://github.com/ctuning/ck-ml/tree/main/docker/ck-mlperf-dashboard-demo)

-This container demonstrates how to run CK experiments and record results from the Docker in the local "ck-experiments" repository on the host machine to be processed in Jupyter notebooks or visualized using CK dashboards.
+This container demonstrates how to run CK experiments and record results from the Docker in the local "mlperf-mobilenets" repository on the host machine to be processed in Jupyter notebooks or visualized using CK dashboards.

 ### Install CK